Showing 40 ads

 May 31, 1883

 DEAR EDITOR - I wish to make inquiry for my mother, two sisters and brother.
 Mother was Diana Smith; sisters Silvie and Sarah; brother William.
 Father, Wm.
 Cousin, belonged Capt.
 Cousin in Georgetown, S. C. Mother left Charleston to go to Washington with Dr. Warren who married her young mistress, Mary Alston.
-Be-fore she married I had an aunt Grace…
+Before she married I had an aunt Grace…

 Transcription Completei

-Mary Ann Grant
+Mary Ann Grant searching for her father James Grant

 The Southwestern Christian Advocate (New Orleans, LA)